 Read a short summary:

-Below is a stylised fuzzy cognitive map demonstrating the best-case causal model of the impacts of goat control on plants.
+Below is a causal model demonstrating the best-case impacts of goat control on plants.
 In ‘best-case’ scenarios, uncertainty is geared positively, such that conservation outcomes may be better than expected.
 In ‘worst-case’ scenarios, management outcomes are unlikely to be effective.
 The orange box represents the key action or disturbance, green boxes are the outcomes we are interested in, and grey are additional factors which exist as part of the system.
 Arrows have negative (-) symbols to indicate a negative relationship of varying strength, and green arrows indicate those relationships have some associated positive uncertainty (these arrows are red in worst-case scenarios), grey arrows are certain in this model.

 What is currently being informed by the Knowledge Framework?

-Causal models have been produced describing 11 problem-response scenarios within terrestrial environments.
+86 causal models have been produced as of May 2021.
 These have been translated to 9 research questions, of which 3 are active projects.
+Causal models have informed management across the state including Biodiversity Bushfire Response and cultural works caring for Country.

-Click on the image below to interact with a story map highlighting key projects for Biodiversity Knowledge Acquisition, including those directly informed by the Biodiversity Knowledge Framework.
+Interact with the story map below highlighting key projects for Biodiversity Knowledge Acquisition, including those directly informed by the Biodiversity Knowledge Framework.

 Frequently Asked Questions